-The Loan Agreement provides for monthly cash interest-only payments following the funding date of each respective tranche and continuing thereafter through December 31, 2022, to the extent that the Company does not borrow any part of the Second Tranche, or June 30, 2023 if the Company has borrowed some or all of the Second Tranche.
+The Loan Agreement provides for monthly cash interest-only payments following the funding date of each respective tranche and continuing thereafter through December 31, 2022.
 The Term Loan is subject to a floating per annum interest rate equal to the greater of (a) 0.50% above the Prime Rate (as defined in the Loan Agreement) or (b) 3.75%.
-Following the interest-only period, the outstanding Term Loan balance will be payable in (i) 37 consecutive monthly payments (or 31 if the Company borrows under the Second Tranche) after the end of the interest-only period and continuing on the same day of each month thereafter, in amounts that would fully amortize such Term Loan balance, as of the first business day of the first month following the amended interest-only period, over the repayment period, plus (ii) monthly payments of accrued but unpaid interest.
+Following the interest-only period, the outstanding Term Loan balance will be payable in (i) 37 consecutive monthly payments after the end of the interest-only period and continuing on the same day of each month thereafter, in amounts that would fully amortize such Term Loan balance, as of the first business day of the first month following the amended interest-only period, over the repayment period, plus (ii) monthly payments of accrued but unpaid interest.
+As of March 31, 2023, the stated interest rate of the Term Loan was 8.5%.

-The final payment is due on the maturity date and includes all outstanding principal plus accrued unpaid interest and an end of term payment totaling (x) 6.0% of the original funded principal amount of the First Tranche, and (y) 4.0% of the original funded principal amount under the Second Tranche if the Company does borrow under the Second Tranche (the Supplemental Final Payment).
-The Company may prepay amounts outstanding under the Term Loan at any time provided certain notification conditions are met, in which case, all outstanding principal plus accrued and unpaid interest, the Supplemental Final Payment, a prepayment fee of 1% or 2% of the principal amount of the First and Second Tranches, and any bank expenses become due and payable.
+The final payment is due on the Maturity Date and includes all outstanding principal plus accrued unpaid interest and an end of term payment totaling \$0.3 million, which is 6.0% of the original funded principal amount of the First Tranche (the "Supplemental Final Payment").
+The Company may prepay amounts outstanding under the Term Loan at any time provided certain notification conditions are met, in which case, all outstanding principal plus accrued and unpaid interest, the Supplemental Final Payment, a prepayment fee of 1% or 2% of the principal amount of the First Tranche, and any bank expenses become due and payable.

 The Company is subject to customary affirmative and restrictive covenants under the Loan Agreement.
 The Company's obligations under the Loan Agreement are secured by a first priority security interest in substantially all of its current and future assets, other than intellectual property.
 The Company also agreed not to encumber its intellectual property assets, except as permitted by the Loan Agreement.
-Further, in the event that the Second Tranche becomes available and the Company obtains an advance thereunder, the Company will be required to comply with a liquidity covenant of at least \$50.0 million at all times.
-If the Company does not comply with the foregoing liquidity covenant, a springing cash pledge will occur, pursuant to which the Company must maintain a cash secured blocked account with SVB with a cash balance in an amount equal to the outstanding SVB obligations at such time (excluding Bank Services (as defined in the Loan Agreement)).
-The foregoing cash collateral requirement will terminate upon a certain additional equity raise, which must occur on or before September 30, 2024.

 The Loan Agreement also contains customary indemnification obligations and customary events of default, including, among other things, the Company's failure to fulfill certain obligations under the Loan Agreement and the occurrence of a material adverse change in its business, operations, or condition (financial or otherwise), a material impairment of the prospect of repayment of any portion of the loan, or a material impairment in the perfection or priority of lender's lien in the collateral or in the value of such collateral.
 In the event of default by the Company under the Loan Agreement, the lender would be entitled to exercise their remedies thereunder, including the right to accelerate the debt, upon which the Company may be required to repay all amounts then outstanding under the Loan Agreement.
-As of September 30, 2022, management believes that the Company was in compliance with all financial covenants under the Loan Agreement and there had been no material adverse change.
+As of March 31, 2023, the Company was in compliance with all covenants under the Loan Agreement and there has been no material adverse change.